programmerShinobi/reactjs-bootcamp/README.md

+# JavaScript From Code X Academy
+## Learn TypeScript

+This template should help get you started developing with TypeScript.

+## How to use the files
+Each lesson has it's own branch.
+To see the code for a lesson, select that lesson from the branch drop-down.

+## Reference
+All the course files for the TypeScript tutorial on site [Code X Academy](https://www.codex.academy/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).